ncsa/Delta_doc/docs/source/user_guide/job_accounting.rst

                 JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 1204221       cpu    myjob     ....
 PD       0:00      5 (QOSGrpBillingMinutes)

-Then the resource allocation specified for the job (i.e., xyzt-delta-cpu) does not have sufficient balance to run the job based on the number of resources requested and the wall-clock time.
+Then the resource allocation specified for the job (e.g., xyzt-delta-cpu) does not have sufficient balance to run the job based on the number of resources requested and the wall-clock time.
 Sometimes it may be other jobs from the same project, also in the QOSGrpBillingMinutes state, using the same resource allocation, that are preventing a job that would normally "fit" from running.
 To resolve this, the PI of the project needs to put in a supplement request using the same XRAS proposal system that was used for the current award, see :ref:`all_sup`.

 Reviewing Job Charges for a Project (jobcharge)
 -------------------------------------------------

-jobcharge in /sw/user/scripts/ will show job charges by user for a project.
+``jobcharge`` in /sw/user/scripts/ will show job charges by user for a project.
 Example usage:

 .. raw:: html